6,000 miles through 7 countries. Why companies are turning to long-haul trains - KTVZ

 Moving goods by sea has become much more expensive.
 As of January 6, the average cost of transporting a standard 40-foot shipping container on eight major routes was $9,408, five times what it was just before the pandemic broke out in early 2020, according to London-based Drewry Shipping.

-For comparison, moving one container from Paris to China via rail costs around $8,000, according to Wanderpepen.
+For comparison, moving one container from China to Paris via rail costs around $8,000, according to Wanderpepen.
 Going the other way, that falls to roughly $2,000 thanks to Chinese government subsidies aimed at encouraging European companies to use the train to export to China.

 That has made trains more attractive.